avanwouwe/citadel-browser-agent/README.md

 ### what about the privacy of my staff?
 Citadel has privacy-preserving defaults and allows you to reinforce (or reduce) this protection using the configuration.
 By default:
-* shadow IT detection only logs the name of the site, and the number of interactions (not the duration of usage)
+* shadow IT detection only logs the name of the site (not the duration or amount of usage)
 * shadow IT detection tries to report only on applications (i.e. websites that require authentication)
 * events lower than `INFO` log level are masked or hashed (meaning only sensitive events such as downloads and alerts are logged with details)
 * log levels allow you to log events locally but not send them to your EDR, thus allowing post-incident analysis without having everything centrally logged